john-cd/rust_howto/src/categories/cryptography/_password_hashing.md

 The original use for a KDF is key derivation, the generation of multiple child keys from secret passwords or passphrases.

-Despite their original use for key derivation, KDFs are possibly better known for their use in password hashing (password verification by hash comparison), as used by the `passwd` file or shadow password file.
+Despite their original use for key derivation, KDFs are possibly better known for their use in password hashing (password verification by hash comparison), as used by the `passwd` file or `shadow` password file.
 Password hash functions should be relatively expensive to calculate in case of brute-force attacks, and the key stretching of KDFs happen to provide this characteristic.
 The non-secret parameters are called "salt" in this context.

-In that role, key derivation functions take a password, a salt, and a cost factor as inputs, then generate a password hash.
+In that role, key derivation functions take a password, a salt, (and sometimes a cost factor) as inputs, then generate a password hash - deliberately slowly.
 Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore the cost of a guessing attack high or prohibitive.

 ## Hash a password, then verify a password against the hash {#argon2}